 4. Get German Health Insurance

 If you’re planning on staying longer than one year as an EU-resident or are a non-EU citizen and are applying for a visa, you will need to have German health insurance.
 If you’re an EU-citizen and think you might stay less than one year, you can apply for the EHIC (European Health Insurance Card) or get travel health insurance.
+Another option, if you are from within the EU and you've moved to Germany and you will stay self-employed then sign up for TK.
+If you are from outside of the EU and you've recently moved to Germany than sign up for expat health insurance.
+This coverage will work for your visa and cover you for your first 5 years.
+If you'd like to switch to public health insurance, you would need to find a job.
 Either way, it is essential to get advice from an independent insurance broker – the consultation should normally be free of charge and can save you from making expensive mistakes!

 If you are a German freelancer, you can choose between public (gesetzliche Krankenkasse) and private health insurance (private Krankenversicherung) , however if you are a foreign freelancer, you generally cannot obtain public health insurance, unless you do so within the first 3 months of arriving in the country or are eligible to join the KSK or Künstlersozialkasse .